Financial-Times/o-ads-embed/README.md

 Example:

-If the creative wrapper contains an element like this `<div data-o-ads-class="sticky"></div>`, the postMessage sent will have as payload an object like this:
+If the creative wrapper contains an element like this `<div data-o-ads-class="sticky"></div>`, a postMessage will  be sent with a payload object like this:

 ```js
 {